December 5, 2023

 Having a context in which we feel fully seen for our true selves and loved through our weaknesses is essential to healthy spirituality.
 This kind of love is healing and creates space for us to grow and unfold as ourselves.
 Healing relationships can allow us to more fully grasp that we are loved by a loving God.

 Dr. Sue Johnson has researched the power of loving connection for many years.
 In her book, Hold Me Tight, she offers revolutionary insight and practical tools for building loving relationships.
 She also joins us for a conversation about this on our With and For podcast.
+Growing an understanding of how your earliest relationships and attachment style forms your sense of being lovable can help you deepen your experience with the transcendent and also with other people.

 OUTWARD: Do you belong to people in your life who “get you”?
 People who know what truly matters to you, understand your strengths and weaknesses, and can care for your needs?

 To belong to someone means to be known by them as well as loved by them.
 The two can exist apart from each other, but when they coexist, we have tapped into an unconditionally loving relationship.
 Furthermore, when we reciprocate by offering back the experience of being known, accepted, and loved–that is even more powerful.
 Isolation negatively impacts our spirituality and overall health in many other ways.
 In our blog series on relationships, we walk through our collective journey away from connection and how we can get back to healthy relational communities.
+You might need to clean-up your relationships in order to thrive.

 The current U.S. Surgeon General, Vivek Murthy, wrote the book, Together: The Healing Power of Human Connection in a Sometimes Lonely World, where he discusses loneliness as a modern-day endemic.
 He offers simple steps we can take to make big strides forward towards healthy social connections and loving relationships.
+We offer ideas about how to create better communities with the 7 Cs of Community and our post on what the church can learn from the Eras tour.

 UPWARD: Do you believe you are loved by a loving God or source?
 How have your relationships influenced these beliefs?